 Additionally, women with Cushing’s syndrome may also experience irregular menstruation.
 In some cases, menstruation is absent altogether.
-Untreated Cushing’s syndrome in women can lead to difficulties becoming pregnant.
+Untreated Cushing’s syndrome in women

 As is the case with women and children, men with Cushing’s syndrome can also experience some additional symptoms.

 Cushing’s syndrome is caused by an excess of the hormone cortisol.
 Your adrenal glands produce cortisol.